scikit-hep/pyhf/CONTRIBUTING.md

 Many thanks goes out to our contributors!

-### WIP
+### Drafts

-Unless you are making a single commit pull request please create a WIP pull request.
+Unless you are making a single commit pull request please create a draft pull request.
 Outline the work that will be done in this ongoing pull request.
-When you are close to being done please assign someone with Approver permissions to follow the pull request.
+When you are close to being done please tag someone with Approver permissions to follow the pull request.

 ### Pull Requests Procedure